 - Miller Avenue Streetscape Improvements Project, Mill Valley, CA

 - Wastewater Treatment Plant and Sewer Collection System Improvements Project, City of Richmond, CA

 - Inspiration Drive Memory Care and Assisted Living Facility Project, City of Dublin, CA

 My grandfather was a jazz musician and music teacher, so music has always been a part of my family life, and my mother taught me to play the piano when I was young.
 I started playing the flute when I was in fourth grade and played throughout my elementary, junior high, and high school years.
 In high school, I also learned to play the alto saxophone.
 Recently, I’ve started taking classical guitar lessons.

 I love to read, watch movies, and practice my guitar.
 As a family, we enjoy outdoor pursuits, particularly hiking and camping.
 Since we moved to Colorado in 2005, we have enjoyed exploring the beautiful Rocky Mountain region.

 WHAT IS THE BEST PART OF YOUR JOB?

 One of the best parts of my job is the variety of projects on which I get to work.
 From parks and trails to residential developments, roadway improvements, infrastructure and bridge projects, my work is never dull and there is always something new and different about each project that keeps it fresh and interesting.

 IF YOU WEREN’T A PLANNER, WHAT WOULD YOU BE?

 I would probably be a librarian.
 I have always loved to read and would go regularly to our local public library when I was a kid.
 I’m also a meticulous organizer, so a career as a librarian seems a natural fit.
-Last year, I was able to try out this “alternate career” as a volunteer in my daughter’s school library and I loved it.
+As a volunteer at my kids’ school library, I had an opportunity to try out this “alternate career” and I loved it.